jhonyjss/landpage-react/README.md

-# Getting Started with Create React App
+# Template utilizando REACT + TAILWIND

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initially propose by myself, enjoy if you like it !

 ## Available Scripts